 By Janet Kavinoky, Vice President, Americans for Transportation Mobility Coalition & Executive Director, Transportation & Infrastructure at U.S. Chamber of Commerce This week there were two hearings on the future of federal funding for roads, bridges, and public transportation.
 The focus of the hearings should have been on why it

-Contact: eflint AT uschamber DOT com, (202) 463-5464 June 18, 2015 — WASHINGTON, D.C.—The Americans for Transportation Mobility (ATM) Coalition leaders reacted to Congressional hearings held by the House Ways & Means and Senate Finance Committees on federal Highway Trust Fund funding options with cautious optimism.
-Although none of the coalition members
+Contact: Erica Flint, (202) 463-5464 June 18, 2015 — WASHINGTON, D.C.—The Americans for Transportation Mobility (ATM) Coalition leaders reacted to Congressional hearings held by the House Ways & Means and Senate Finance Committees on federal Highway Trust Fund funding options with cautious optimism.
+Although none of the coalition members were invited to

 This week there were two hearings on the future of federal funding for roads, bridges, and public transportation.
 The focus of the hearings should have been on why it is absolutely essential for Congress to act on a long-term, fully funded bill to reauthorize highway, transit, and highway safety programs.
 The Chamber and the Americans for Transportation Mobility Coalition have laid out its case in a new publication that you can download here.